the-turing-way/.github/CODE_OF_CONDUCT.md

 - who, if anyone, was the bad actor

 This information will be collected either in person or in writing.
-The CoC committee will provide a written summary of the information surrounding the incident.
+The Code of Conduct committee will provide a written summary of the information surrounding the incident.
 All participants will be anonymised in the summary report, referred to as "Community Member 1", "Community Member 2", or "Research Team Member 1".
 The "de-anonymising key" will be kept in a separate file and only accessed to link repeated reports against the same person over time.

-The CoC committee will aim to have a resolution agreed upon within one week.
+The Code of Conduct committee will aim to have a resolution agreed upon within one week.
-In the event that a resolution can't be determined in that time, a member of the CoC committee will respond to the reporter(s) with an update and projected timeline for resolution.
+In the event that a resolution can't be determined in that time, a member of the Code of Conduct committee will respond to the reporter(s) with an update and projected timeline for resolution.

-## 4.4 Resolutions
+## 5.4 Resolutions

-The CoC committee will seek to agree on a resolution by consensus of all members investigating the report in question.
+The Code of Conduct committee will seek to agree on a resolution by consensus of all members investigating the report in question.
 If the committee cannot reach a consensus and deadlocks for over a week, Kirstie Whitaker will break the tie.
-If any of the committee members are unable to take part in the discussion due to a conflict of interest, Anna Krystalli, as an external member of the CoC committee, will make the decision.
+If any of the committee members are unable to take part in the discussion due to a conflict of interest, Anna Krystalli, as an external member of the Code of Conduct committee, will make the decision.

 Possible responses may include: